f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/mcn-distributed-apps-l3/README.md

 ### XC Cloud Credentials

-To utilize existing F5 Cloud Credentials for the XC Site, you can define the following environment variables in the GitHub repository.
-These variables are used to configure the Terraform variable within the GitHub Actions workflow.
-You can override the default values by defining the corresponding environment variable in the GitHub repository.
+To use "Cloud Credentials" pre-configured in XC when deploying Customer Edge (CE) Sites, you can define the following as `Repository variables` in GitHub.
+Use of these variables prevent GitHub from creating new "Cloud Credentials" in XC.

 | Variable Name                      |
 | ---------------------------------- |